Maxcloud/SimpleImg/README.md

 A fast, modern `.img` file parser designed for Mushroom data files, built with efficiency and simplicity in mind.

-Instead of parsing the entire `.img` structure every time, this library pre-processes `.img` files by dumping string references to JSON files.
-At runtime, it reads the JSON to resolve property paths and uses the offset to seek directly into the file, significantly improving access speed.
+Instead of parsing the entire `.img` structure on every access, this library pre-processes files by dumping string references to compact JSON metadata.
+At runtime, it resolves property paths using this metadata and seeks directly to the required offsets within the original file—significantly improving access speed.

+Now also supports full extraction of .img files, making it easy to inspect.

 ## :heavy_check_mark: Features

 - Parses `.img` files used in Mushroom data formats (e.g., `Etc.wz`, `Character.wz`).
+- Supports extracting full `.img` file contents to external format for inspection or processing.
 - Uses pre-generated `.json` files to map string paths to byte offsets.
 - High-performance file access using memory-mapped or byte-buffer-based I/O.
 - Auto-closes resources using `AutoCloseable` and try-with-resources.
-- Minimal allocations and overhead for quick repeated access.
+- Minimal object allocation and low overhead—ideal for high-frequency, real-time access.

 ## :heavy_check_mark: Structure